dtbulmerJRs/linux-ubuntu-how-to-various/README.md

 linux-ubuntu-how-to-various
 ===========================

-various how tos for linux ubuntu resourced from http://www.whitwellhigh.com/ubuntu.txt
+various how tos for linux ubuntu resourced from various sources and personal experience